-Marketing for good is one of my favourite things to do.
-Whether you are a small charity without a marketing budget or a large team looking to rejuvenate your rumble, I can help...
+Marketing for good is one of our favourite things to do.
+Whether you are a small charity without a marketing budget or a large team looking to rejuvenate your rumble, we can help...

-I have big ears for a reason ...all the better to listen with!
+We have big ears for a reason...all the better to listen with!

-I value listening very highly and I think it is important for charities to engage with their stakeholders in a meaningful way.
+We value listening very highly and think it is important for charities to engage with their stakeholders in a meaningful way.

 Are you ready to stand out from the herd?